Skip to Content

 The quicker escape and assurance of food made it easier for the moose with long legs to survive.

-The moose then passed these genes on to its calves, who also possessed longer legs and, in turn, experienced a greater rate of survival.
-Eventually, the entire moose species developed long legs to meet the predatorial and scarcity challenges of their environment.
+The moose then passed these genes on to its calves, who also possessed longer legs and, in turn, experienced a greater survival rate.
+Eventually, the entire moose species developed long legs to meet their environment’s predatorial and scarcity challenges.

-Unfortunately, as physical adaptations rely on the process of natural selection, which can take hundreds if not thousands of years, this is becoming less of an option for animals to meet new challenges brought on by humans.
+Unfortunately, as physical adaptations rely on natural selection, which can take hundreds if not thousands of years, this is becoming less of an option for animals to meet new challenges humans bring.

-Instead, we’re seeing many animals resorting to extreme and sudden behavioral adaptations due to human impact on their environments because they don’t have the time to enact structural changes.
+Instead, we see many animals resorting to extreme and sudden behavioral adaptations due to human impact on their environments because they don’t have the time to enact structural changes.

 See Related: 12 Reasons Why Animals Should Not Be Kept in Zoos